alncat/opusTomo/README.md

 ```
 This script will output the starfiles for the CTFs of subtomograms, and also the starfile with paths of all subtomograms, which is specified by ```subtomostarname``` in the script.

-To perform subtomogram averaging using RELION 3.0.8, you should also reconstruct the CTF volume.
+To perform subtomogram averaging using RELION 3.0.8, you should also reconstruct the CTF volume (though this is not required for training opusTOMO).
+OpusTOMO reads the starfile for the CTF of subtomogram and reconstruct a 3DCTF ad hoc.
+Hence, you can also use the per-particle CTF estimated by other programs as long as it is stored as a per-particle STAR file.
 The python script relion_ctf_prepare.py will output a script name ```do_all_reconstruct_ctfs.sh```, you can reconstruct ctfs using

 ```
 sh do_all_reconstruct_ctfs.sh 128